aman34503/InterviewReady/README.md

 ## 🤩 What it does

-InterviewToast is an interview preparation, feedback and assessment tool that ensures that at your next interview, you won't be toast.
+InterviewReady is an interview preparation, feedback and assessment tool that ensures that at your next interview, you won't be toast.

 1. **Interview Preparation Tool** There are a lot of great tools out there to help you prepare for the coding part of the application process.
 However, a lot of the interviews in the process to get any new job aren't just about code and there aren't a lot of tools out there specifically designed to help you with this part of the process.
 By leveraging [Symbl](https://symbl.ai/)'s conversation intelligence AI in our video application, InterviewToast goes beyond simple speech-to-text and provides real time insights and extracts topics of discussion, sentiment and conversation analytics such as talk-to-listen ratios.